Preparing for College

 Our advice: Towards the end of your junior year (spring or just before summer break) start talking to the teachers who know you well about writing a letter.

 One of the best ways to find out if UD is right for you is to visit.
 At UD, you can take a virtual visit or come to campus.
-If you come to campus, you can talk to an admissions counselor, meet current students and even sit in on a class that interests you (depending on COVID restrictions, availability may only include virtual classes).
+If you come to campus, you can talk to an admissions counselor, meet current students and even sit in on a class that interests you.
 That last part may take a little advanced planning.
 Find more on the Enhance Your Visit section of the visit page.

 Connect with Current Blue Hens